 Review

-As with most things in life, you get out what you put in, and El Rayo Reposado Tequila is proof of this.
-Not only is their agave planted and harvested by hand, but their whole distillation process also involves keeping things old-school.
-The tequila is then matured in old whiskey casks for 7 months.
-This passion clearly impacts the flavour of this fine tequila.
+As with most things in life, you get out what you put in, and El Rayo Reposado Tequila is proof of this as all their agave is planted and harvested by hand.

 3. Don Julio 1942 Añejo Tequila